CalEPARacialEquity/ca-state-workforce-data/README.md

 ### Exploratory Data Analysis

 To run the exploratory data analysis script, run the `workforce_data_exploration.R` script in the `01_scripts` folder.

+### Create Visualizations For Your Agency

+To create graphs visualizing your department's workforce demographics, use the script in the `06_reports` folder.
+Your results will be saved locally in the `07_slides` folder.

 ## Reports / Slides